appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls10-review.md

 14. What are the different control flow statements available in Dart, and how do they differ from each other?
 15. What is null safety in Dart?
 16. Why is null safety important in Dart?
-17. How does Dart's null safety feature prevent null reference errors in a program?
+17. What are different operators used in null safety in Dart?
-18. Can variables in Dart be declared as nullable, and how is this done?
+18. What is a null coalescing operator in Dart and how is it used?
-19. How does Dart's null safety feature interact with the ?? operator and the ?. operator?
+19. How does Dart's null safety feature prevent null reference errors in a program?
-20. Are there any potential drawbacks or trade-offs to using null safety in Dart?
+20. Can variables in Dart be declared as nullable, and how is this done?
 21. Can null safety be disabled in Dart, and under what circumstances would this be necessary?
 22. What are the components of a function in Dart, and how do they work together?
 23. Can you provide some examples of how to use functions in Dart?